 Haworthia cooperi var. venusta (C.L.Scott) M.B.Bayer

-Haworthia cooperi var. venusta is the beauty among other varieties of Haworthia cooperi.
-It is a slow growing, succulent plant that may form clumps.
-The leaves are fat, windowed, covered in silvery-white fuzz, with soft teeth and tips and up to 2 inches (5 cm) long.
+Haworthia cooperi var. venusta is the beauty among the varieties of Haworthia cooperi.
+It is a slow-growing succulent that grows solitary or may form clumps of rosettes.
+Leaves are fat, windowed, up to 2 inches (5 cm) long, covered in silvery-white fuzz, and have soft teeth and tips.

 USDA hardiness zones 10a to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).